MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 # {{title}}

+Misty's a pretty capable robot on her own, but the exciting part of working with Misty is seeing her run the skills you create for her.
+Check out the Misty Community [GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for example skills (including a fun [Python-based skill](https://github.com/MistyCommunity/MistyI/tree/master/API_Wrappers/Python/samples/mistyvoice) that gives Misty a voice using the Google Text-to-Speech API).
-Creating a skill for Misty typically involves two things: sending commands to Misty and getting data back from Misty.

-You can send commands to Misty via the [REST](/apis/api-reference/rest) and [JavaScript](/apis/api-reference/all-functions) APIs.
-To get full, live updating data streams from Misty, you'll need to use a WebSocket connection.
+To create your own skill for Misty typically involves two things: sending commands to Misty and getting data back from Misty.
+To send commands to Misty, you call the [REST](/apis/api-reference/rest) and [JavaScript](/apis/api-reference/all-functions) APIs.
+To get live updating data streams from Misty, you'll need to use a WebSocket connection.

 This document:
-* describes Misty's currently available WebSocket connections
+* describes the data sent by Misty's currently available [WebSocket connections](/onboarding/creating-skills/writing-skill/#websocket-connections)
-* provides examples of using simple JavaScript helpers [available at our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) to call the API and connect to and register callbacks for Misty's WebSockets
+* provides [examples](/onboarding/creating-skills/writing-skill/#sending-commands-and-subscribing-to-websockets) of using simple JavaScript helpers to send commands and subscribe to Misty's WebSockets
-* presents Misty's API Explorer components as models for development
+* presents Misty's API Explorer components as [models for development](/onboarding/creating-skills/writing-skill/#working-with-the-api-explorer-code)

-## API Commands

-To get Misty to perform an action, you call the REST and JavaScript APIs described [here](/apis/overview/command-architecture).
-These commands allow you to control a variety of Misty’s functionality, including:

-* Display
-* Audio
-* Movement and driving
-* Face recognition
-* Mapping and tracking
-* Configuration

 ## WebSocket Connections

-To get streams of live data back from Misty, you can register for and listen to one or more of Misty's available WebSocket connections.
+To get streams of live data back from Misty, you can [programmatically subscribe](/onboarding/creating-skills/writing-skill/#sending-commands-and-subscribing-to-websockets) to one or more of Misty's available WebSocket connections.
 You can filter all WebSocket options so (a) they return only a specified subset of the data and (b) check current values before the data is sent.

 Misty’s WebSocket connections include:
 * ```TimeOfFlight```